Birmingham, 10-11 February 2026

 Lucy Woodbridge, Consultant, The Income Curator

-Lucy Woodbridge has over 15 years’ experience driving income growth across leading cultural institutions — including Imperial War Museums, Natural History Museum, and the RAF Museum.
-With a track record of doubling profits, Lucy brings expertise in strategic event delivery, audience engagement, and income generation.
-Now working as a consultant, she helps cultural and heritage organisations rethink how they engage audiences to boost income
+Lucy has over 15 years’ experience driving income growth across leading cultural institutions including Imperial War Museums and the Natural History Museum.
+With a track record of doubling profits, she brings expertise in strategic event delivery, audience engagement, and income generation, helping organisations rethink how they engage audiences to boost income.